 Will I receive notification when my letters of recommendation and DGP authorization are submitted?

 - Yes.
 If you have not received notification that these materials are submitted, you should follow up with your reference writer or DGP to make sure that these are submitted before the deadline.
 Sometimes reference writer or DGP do not enter correct applicant email on their forms.
 Please make sure to send them correct information.
 They will not be accepted after the deadline.

 Is there a limit to how many applications can be submitted by a program?

 - No. However, the GSA reserves the right to limit the number of applications to no more than 5% of the total number of graduate students in the same program based on volume of applications received.
 In this instance, the DGP will assist in narrowing down the pool of applicants from their respective program based on the highest quality of research.
 This would happen after all applications have been submitted and evaluated and aids in the selection process.

 Applying to Both Awards

 Can I apply to both awards?

-- However, you must complete both applications to be considered.
-Indicating that you are applying to ‘both’ on one application will not be sufficient.
+- Yes.
+Since there is only one application form for both awards, indicating that you are applying to ‘both’ on one application will be sufficient.

 - If awarded, you can only receive one award per application cycle, determined by the selection committee.
 A graduate student can receive one award per academic year (Ex.
 If you receive either award in the Fall 2017, you cannot receive an award in the Spring 2018 OR if you receive either award in the Spring 2017, you cannot receive an award in the Fall 2017).
 Additionally, you can only receive each award once per graduate degree.